How Much Should You Save Per Month?

 - Guilt-free spending (Whatever rocks your boat, baby!)

-Rather lose that service or subscription that you?re not even sure about, and do the things you love.
-I?m not saying don?t pay your student loan because you hate it, I?m saying if you?re not big on TV, why have streaming services if you?d much rather go out?
+You should lose that service or subscription that you’re not even sure about, and do the things you love.
+I’m not saying don’t pay your student loan because you hate it.
+I’m saying if you’re not big on TV, why have streaming services if you’d rather go out?
 Or work out?
 Or have your own personal library?

 The Envelope System

 The reason why this system works is that it trains you not to overspend.
-It also creates an opportunity where you can have fun money without your finance drill sergeant breathing down your neck to live like the Spartans.
+It also creates an opportunity where you can have fun money without your internal finance drill sergeant breathing down your neck.

-Ramit has some handy guides that help you wiggle free some money to save.
+I have some handy guides that will help you wiggle free some money to save.

-Even if you?re not at the 10% mark, save 1%, then move it up to 2%, then 5%, until you?re able to put away enough to afford you a rich life.
+Even if you’re not at the 10% mark, save 1%, then move it up to 2%, then 5%, until you’re able to put away enough to afford your rich life.

 The point is to get started, build momentum, and keep going.
 It also helps if you start thinking of savings as an urgent way to get out of a financial hole, and not a burdensome expense.

 When it comes to savings, you already have the tools and know-how to get this done.
 It’s just a matter of automating that monthly payment to the account.

 Start with as much as you can afford and work your way up.
 Plan your time-sensitive savings goals to ensure you meet them without having to dip into credit.